VIB-PSB/ksrates/doc/source/configuration.rst

 * **logging_level**: the logging message level to be shown in the screen (critical, error, warning, info, debug, notset) [Default: info]
 * **peak_stats**: the statistics measure that is used to get a representative peak *K*:sub:`S` value of an ortholog distribution or of an anchor *K*:sub:`S` cluster (options: mode or median) [Default: mode]
 * **kde_bandwidth_modifier**: modifier to adjust the fitting of the KDE curve on the underlying paranome or anchor *K*:sub:`S` distribution.
 The kde Scott's factor computed by SciPy tends to produce an overly smooth KDE curve, especially with steep WGD peaks, and therefore it is reduced by multiplying it by a modifier.
 Decreasing the modifier leads to tighter fits, increasing it leads to smoother fits and setting it at 1 gives the default kde factor.
 Note that a too small factor is likely to take into account data noise [Default: 0.4]
-* **plot_correction_arrows**: flag to turn on or off the presence of rate-adjustment arrows, which start from the original ortholog peak position and end on the rate-adjusted position
+* **plot_adjustment_arrows**: flag to turn on or off the presence of rate-adjustment arrows, which start from the original ortholog peak position and end on the rate-adjusted position
 * **max_mixture_model_iterations**: maximum number of EM iterations during mixture modeling [Default: 300]
 * **num_mixture_model_initializations**: number of times the EM algorithm is initialized (either for the random initialization in exp-log mixture model or for k-means in lognormal mixture model)
 * **max_mixture_model_components**: maximum number of components considered during the execution of mixture models